Destination: Granada Spain

 In one courtyard, we came across a wedding party.
 The bride, a slightly-past-sell-date dark haired lady stuffed into her white gown, led the mustachioed groom toward a fountain for wedding pictures.
 On the rim of a reflecting pond, a pair of lovers did what lovers do, oblivious of the throngs of sightseers.
 The Spanish sun glanced brightly off the fountains and turned the flowers into neon.

-When we went back in the evening, low lights along the paths led us into a world of shadow, where shape, not color, became the star attraction.
+When we went back to the Alhambra in the evening, low lights along the paths led us into a world of shadow, where shape, not color, became the star attraction.
 We saw subtle details of ceilings and arches that daylight’s bright colors distracted us from noticing.
 But we also saw the possibilities.
 We knew suddenly why Moorish Spain held such allure for a story teller like Irving and for the Romantics of the nineteenth century.

 Have you ever read a travel book by a literary figure of a bygone era that struck you as completely in tune with your travels today?
 What older books do you have in your library?
 Please join the conversation and tell us about your books.